 You might notice that stitches have been placed on the inside of your pet’s wound rather than the outside.
 Stitches on the inside will dissolve as the incision heals.

 If your pet has had stitches or staples placed on the outside of their incisions, your vet will need to remove them sometime within 14 days of the surgery.
-They will let you know what type of stitches they used and about any follow-up care they might require from you.
+They will let you know what type of stitches they used and about any follow-up care, they might require from you.

 The Incision Site

-You might have trouble keeping your pet from chewing, biting, scratching, or generally bothering their incisions site or bandages.
+You might have trouble keeping your pet from chewing, biting, scratching, or generally bothering their incision site or bandages.
 A cone-shaped plastic Elizabethan collar (available in both soft and hard versions) is an effective option to prevent your pet from licking their wound.

 Often, pets will adapt to this collar pretty quickly.
 If your pet is having a hard time adjusting, there are also other choices available to you.
 Ask your vet about less cumbersome, more effective products such as post-op medical pet shirts or donut-style collars.